 This is the personal website of Dominic Widdows.
 It contains a range

-of music, poetry, science, historical and political ramblings, links
+of music, poetry,

-upon a time, I thought that "Puttypeg" was a sweet name for an
+that "Puttypeg" was a sweet name for an approach to life and learning

-approach to life and learning that tried to grow as flexibly as
+that tried to grow as flexibly as possible.
+It's said that "you can't

-possible.
-It's said that "you can't put a square peg in a round hole",
+put a square peg in a round hole", and nowadays the challenges in the

-need some very adaptible people to fit into whatever gaps need
+world are changing so fast, we need adaptible people to fit into

-attention.
-So, don't try and be a square peg or a round peg the whole
+whatever gaps need attention.
+So I don't try and be a square peg or a

-time, try to learn to be a putty peg and look for ways to make
+round peg the whole time, I try to be a putty peg and look for ways to

 Needless to say, none of the material you'll read on this website

-anyone else with a shred of organizational clout.
+BBC, Bourbaki, or anyone else with a shred of organizational clout.

 Science